Jakob-Bach/Constrained-Filter-Feature-Selection/README.md

 - `core`: Code for SMT expressions (to formulate constraints), solving and optimization.
 - `materials_science`: Code for our case study with manually-defined constraints in materials science.
 - `synthetic_constraints`: Code for our study with synthetically generated constraints on arbitrary datasets.
-- `utilities`: Code for the experimental pipelines, like data I/O, computing feature qualities and predicting.
+- `utilities`: Code for the experimental pipelines, like data I/O, computing feature qualities, and predicting.

 You can find more information on individual files below, where we describe the steps to reproduce the experiments.